 \section{Introduction}

-The study of mean values of multiplicative functions has played a central role in analytic number theory for hundreds of years.
-At the heart of the subject lies the M\"obius function $\mu(n)$ which is the multiplicative function supported on square free (natural) numbers and defined to be $-1$ on the primes.
-The associated generating series is $\sum_n\mu(n)/n^s$ which is absolutely convergent for $\text{Real}(s)<1$, and is equal to $1/\zeta(s)$, where $\zeta$ denotes the Riemann zeta-function.
-It is this connection with the Riemann zeta-function which makes the study of partial sums of $\mu(\cdot)$ so intriguing; indeed, the Riemann Hypothesis is equivalent to the estimate
+The asymptotic behavior of multiplicative functions is has been studied extensively in recent years.
+One motivation is to get a better understanding of the M\"obius function $\mu(n)$ which is supported on square free positive integers and takes $\mu(\ell)=(-1)^{\om(\ell)}$ if $\om(\ell)$ is the number of prime factors of $\ell$.
+The generating series is $\sum_n\mu(n)/n^s$ which is equal to $1/\zeta(s)$, where $\zeta$ denotes the Riemann zeta-function.
+This is why studying the partial sums of partial sums of $\mu(\cdot)$ is important.
+Indeed, the above relation yields that the Riemann Hypothesis is equivalent to the estimate

 for all $\varepsilon>0$.
 This kind of growth is similar to the almost sure growth rates of partial sums $\sum_{\ell=1}^n \te_\ell$ of independent and identically distributed (iid) zero mean random variables $(\te_\ell)$.
 In fact the law of iterated logarithm guarantees the growth rate $\sqrt{n\ln(\ln(n))}$.
-The above estimate is often framed in terms of the “pseudo-randomness” of the M\"obius function (e.g., \cite[p.
+The above estimate is often refereed to as the ``pseudo-randomness” of the M\"obius function (e.g., \cite[p.
 338]{IK04}).
-In this paper we study this pseudo-random behavior through the study of so-called random multiplicative functions, as discussed in the next paragraphs.

-A naive heuristic which can be used to understand why \eqref{(1.1)} should be true is to model the M\"obius function by a sequence of iid random variables $\te_\ell, \ell\in\text{SF}$ taking the values $\pm 1$ with equal probability, where $\text{SF}$ is the set of square free positive integers.
-If this were the case, the partial sums $\sum_{\ell=1}^n\mu(\ell)$ would mimic a random walk with mean zero and variance equal to number of squarefree integers up to $n$ (which is of order $n/\zeta(2)=6n/\pi^2$); in particular, we would expect that \eqref{(1.1)} should hold.
+A naive reason which can be used to understand why \eqref{(1.1)} should be true is to think about the M\"obius function as a sequence of iid random variables $\te_\ell, \ell\in\text{SF}$ taking the values $\pm 1$ with equal probability, where $\text{SF}$ is the set of square free positive integers.
+If this were the case, the partial sums $\sum_{\ell=1}^n\mu(\ell)$ would behave like a random walk with mean zero and variance equal to number of squarefree integers up to $n$ (which is of order $n/\zeta(2)=6n/\pi^2$); in particular, we would expect that \eqref{(1.1)} should hold.